By Kaye A. Thomas

 Most people will find that if a conversion makes sense, the best choice is a full conversion.
 But a partial conversion can be helpful in some circumstances.

 - Cash available to pay tax.
 You may have cash available outside your retirement account to pay tax on a partial conversion, but not enough to pay tax on a full conversion.
 If you’re under 59½ and you have to use some of your IRA money to pay tax on the conversion, you could end up paying a 10% early distribution tax.
-It may make sense to figure out how much tax you can handle without dipping into IRA assets and then figure out how much you can convert for that amount of tax.
+Before you pull the trigger, figure out how much tax you can handle without dipping into IRA assets and then figure out how much you can convert for that amount of tax.

 - Tax diversification.
 Some financial advisors like the idea of maintaining more than one type of account so that you can have a choice of which one to use in later circumstances — and so you won’t have as much regret if your conversion turns out to be a bad idea due to unexpected developments.